IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_boot_volume.html.markdown

 - `bandwidth` - (Integer) The maximum bandwidth (in megabits per second) for the volume
 - `delete_all_snapshots` - (Optional, Bool) Deletes all snapshots created from this volume.
-- `encryption_key` - (Optional, Forces new resource, String) The key to use for encrypting this volume.
 - `iops` - (Optional, Integer) The total input/ output operations per second (IOPS) for your storage.
 This value is required for `custom` storage profiles only.

   ~> **NOTE:** `iops` value can be upgraded and downgraged if volume is attached to an running virtual server instance.
 Stopped instances will be started on update of volume.